At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experiences, especially any work with children or in educational settings.
-Emphasize your psychology or criminology background and any specific skills that relate to mental health support.
+Tailor Your CV: Make sure your CV highlights relevant experience, especially any work with children or in educational settings.
+Emphasise your psychology or criminology background and any skills that relate to mental health support.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for working with children, particularly those with special needs.
-Mention your aspirations in psychology and how this role aligns with your career goals.
+Mention specific experiences that demonstrate your commitment and motivation in this field.

 How to prepare for a job interview at Academics Ltd.